grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

    ```

 1. Save the file.
-1. Reload Grafana.
-Your changes should appear in the browser.
+1. Reload Grafana in your browser.
+Your changes should appear.

-## Add a new page in the navigation menu
+## Add a page in the navigation menu

 To add pages to the navigation menu under your app menu item, modify the `plugin.json` file's [`includes` section](../reference/metadata.md#includes).